physimals/quantiphyse/doc/dce_simulation_2cxm.rst

 DCE-MRI data simulation
 -----------------------

-In this tutorial, we will simulate some DCE-MRI data and quantify the simulated parameters using the DCE-MRI.
+In this tutorial, we will simulate some DCE-MRI data and quantify the simulated parameters using the DCE-MRI analysis pipeline in Quantiphyse.

+First, launch the widget to simulate DCE-MRI data.

 .. image:: screenshots/dce_simulation_2cxm/menu.jpg